algofairness/fairness-comparison/README.md

 This will write out metrics for each dataset to the results/ directory.

+To generate graphs and other analysis run:

+    $ python3 analysis.py

 If you do not yet have all the packages installed, you may need to run:

     $ pip install -r requirements.txt